-To incorporate this dimension, we standardized judicial terms (which have ranged in the scores closer to 0 represent life tenure or very long terms and those closer to 1, very short terms.18 Figure 5 displays the results of this transformation.
+To incorporate this dimension, we standardized judicial terms (which have ranged in the U.S. states from life tenure to reappointment every year) to fall along a 0 to 1 scale such that scores closer to 0 represent life tenure or very long terms and those closer to 1, very short terms.
+Figure 5 displays the results of this transformation.